 - High complexity case: £2,500+ (excluding VAT which, if applicable, will be charged at 20%).

 The above fee estimates are a daily rate to attend the Hearing.
 An initial preparation fee will also be payable, which will usually include the cost of the first day’s hearing as well and will depend on the facts of the case.

-Should it be necessary for a second person from this firm to also attend a Tribunal Hearing then this will usually be charged at a daily rate of between £850 and £1,200 (excluding VAT).
+Should it be necessary for a second person from this firm to also attend a Tribunal Hearing then this will usually be charged at a daily rate of between £850 and £1,200 (plus VAT at 20%).

 When an unforeseen complexity arises or additional work is required, we will advise you of this and provide revised costs information.

 You may also incur disbursements, which are costs related to your matter that are payable to third parties, such as court fees or expenses e.g. travel and accommodation expenses.
 We handle the payment of the disbursements on your behalf to ensure a smoother process and will advise you of any required disbursements.

 The fees set out above cover all of the work in relation to the following key stages of a claim (of which some or all will be necessary depending on the complexity of the claim):